leonardorleon/ansible_pull/README.md

 -Git must be installed for ansible to work this way.

 -Currently it is working on a public repository.
-Still need to change it such that it works with a private git repository depending on the use case.
+Depending on the use case it should be changed to work on a private git repo.

 ## Steps on IoT devices